Children of the 90s ageing well

 29 March 2012

-ALSPAC (Avon Longitudinal Study of Parents and Children, also known as Children of the 90s) celebrates its 21st birthday this year.
+As part of its 21st birthday celebrations, ALSPAC (Avon Longitudinal Study of Parents and Children, also known as Children of the 90s) is holding a conference and free public lecture on Wednesday 18 April.

 To mark this major milestone, scientists from all over the world are attending a one-day conference at At-Bristol on Wednesday18 April to discuss the extensive and wide-ranging research they have carried out using data collected from ALSPAC (Children of the 90s) study families over the past 21 years.
 Speakers include ALSPAC’s founder Professor Jean Golding OBE and Scientific Director Professor George Davey Smith.